classiccatlinux-sudo/BASIC/README.md

 update_debian() – updates Debian-based Linux systems, like Linux Mint and Ubuntu (needs sudo but will ask first) (only works on Debian based Linux distros)

+update_arch() - updates archlinux based systems, manjaro and others (needs sudo but will ask first) (only works on archlinux based distros)

+update_fedora() - updates fedora/redhat based systems. (needs sudo but will ask first) (only works on fedora/redhat based Linux distros)

 GPLlicence() - prints: GPL v3.0 was used in this program.

 open_source() - prints: this program is fully open soucre!